Jint-lzxy/sockify/DESIGN.md

 socklen_t size() const noexcept override;
 ```

+- **Effects:**
+  - Provides access to the underlying Unix domain socket file path.
 - **Returns:**
-  - The number of bytes occupied by the stored socket address structure.
+  - For `const&`: A constant reference to the stored Unix domain socket path.
-  - Returns `sizeof(sockaddr_un)` on most platforms.
+  - For `&&`: A `path` object, moved from the internal storage.
 - **Complexity:** Constant.

 ```cpp